grafana/xk6-dashboard/README.md

 When the extension starts, it starts a web server that serves the user interface (`/ui`), the report page (`/report`) and SSE events (`/events`).

+The events are kept in memory by the event emitter component, so that the client that connects later also receives all events.
+The memory requirement increases according to O(n) with the number of metrics (an aggregate is created per metric) and with time (aggregates are created every 10 seconds by default)

 ```mermaid
 sequenceDiagram
   participant k6 as k6 runtime